How Visual Identity Fuels SaaS Marketing Success

 The Problem with Overused Images in SaaS

-Therefore, you should remember that a prospect always remembers your marketing but attributes it to a competitor because you used the same visual elements.
+• Misattributed Recall: In the worst-case scenario, a prospect remembers your marketing but attributes it to a competitor because you both used the same generic visual elements.
 You're literally funding your competition's brand recall.

 How to Audit Your Visual Identity